7Block Labs

 • Keep PHI off‑chain

-• Expect a default posture where only proofs, pointers, or selective metadata are on‑chain.
-Store PHI in FHIR stores or encrypted object stores with strict key management and access controls; write audit hashes or consent receipts to the ledger.
+• Aim for a strategy where only proofs, pointers, or selective metadata are stored on-chain.
+It’s best to keep PHI in FHIR stores or encrypted object stores, making sure to have strict key management and access controls in place.
+Don’t forget to write audit hashes or consent receipts to the ledger!

 • Use permissioned stacks with mature privacy controls

-• Hyperledger Fabric remains a reliable choice for healthcare: v2.5 LTS is current and adds private data purge API to address data minimization and “selective erasure” of sensitive records (hashes remain as evidence).
-Vendors should be fluent in channel design, private data collections, and purge policies. (lf-decentralized-trust.github.io)
+• Hyperledger Fabric is a solid choice for the healthcare sector: the current version, v2.5 LTS, has added a private data purge API, which helps with data minimization and allows for the “selective erasure” of sensitive records (but the hashes will stick around as evidence).
+Make sure any vendors you work with know their stuff when it comes to channel design, private data collections, and purge policies. (lf-decentralized-trust.github.io)

 • Identity and credentials

-• Ask how they’ll implement W3C DIDs and Verifiable Credentials for provider/staff credentialing or consent artifacts.
-VC 2.0 became a W3C Recommendation in May 2025—your partner should target this baseline. (w3.org)
+• Have a chat about how they plan to implement W3C DIDs and Verifiable Credentials for things like provider/staff credentialing or consent artifacts.
+VC 2.0 became a W3C Recommendation back in May 2025, so your partner should definitely aim for this baseline. (w3.org)

-• Demand a “shared nothing” breach model: if an FHIR store or analytics enclave is compromised, on‑chain data should not be enough to reidentify.
+• Make sure to insist on a “shared nothing” breach model.
+This means that if there's a compromise in an FHIR store or analytics enclave, the on-chain data shouldn't be sufficient to reidentify anyone.

-• Review a Fabric private‑data purge demo with retention policies and evidence hashes.
+• Take a look at a demo for purging Fabric private data, including retention policies and evidence hashes.

 5) Key management, crypto, and ops maturity (prove it with certifications)